-Side effects of the pill
+Side effects of taking the pill

 You’ve done the responsible thing and got yourself on the pill.
 Well done.
 But hang on.
 Why is this tiny tablet suddenly wreaking havoc on your appearance, mood, and sex life?
 Nobody warned you about this.

 You’ve put yourself on the pill so you can have lots of sex without worrying about pregnancy.
 But now you don’t want the sex.
-In fact, re-organising your sock drawer seems more enticing than indulging in some coital fun with your boyfriend.
+In fact, re-organising your sock drawer seems more enticing than indulging in some coital fun with your partner.
 Hello irony, nice of you to drop by.

 Charlotte* 24, said: “I’d been on the pill for two years when I noticed a huge decline in my sex drive.
 I just wasn’t in the mood for sex with my boyfriend.
 Ever.
 It’s made the pill a far too effective contraceptive tool because I’ve just stopped having sex altogether.”

 The solution: It might be ‘life’ that’s to blame – not the pill.

 Lynn says: “There is no scientific evidence to support the claims that taking a hormonal contraceptive reduces your libido.
 If anything, being free from the anxiety of pregnancy can boost libido as you can have sex anytime and anywhere.